mighty-gerbils/gerbil/doc/reference/std/interface.md

     in the length range of the `u8v` u8vector.
   - `end` and `need` are also optional arguments with attached contracts.

-Given these interface definitions, the macro will generate rougly the following:
+Given these interface definitions, the macro will generate roughly the following:
 ```scheme
 ;; Closer interface
 (defsyntax Closer ...)